cn0047/stash/ed/mySql/README.md

 SELECT AUTO_INCREMENT FROM information_schema.TABLES WHERE TABLE_SCHEMA = 'databaseName' AND TABLE_NAME = 'table';

 SELECT SUM(field) FROM table GROUP BY field WITH ROLLUP;

+INSERT LOW_PRIORITY INTO table1 SELECT field FROM table2;
 ````

 ####Functions